ombicen/imapsync-nextjs/README.md

 ## Usage

-1. Log in to the dashboard
-2. Configure source and destination IMAP servers
+1. Configure source and destination IMAP servers
-3. Set sync options:
+2. Set sync options:
    - Batch size: Number of emails to process at once
    - Max retries: Number of retry attempts for failed operations
    - Retry delay: Time to wait between retries
-4. Start the sync process
+3. Start the sync process
-5. Monitor the sync status and logs in real-time
+4. Monitor the sync status and logs in real-time

 ## Security